-- What is coral bleaching and what is the latest research and decision making around the development and implementation of super corals on the Great Barrier Reef? - Who are the people/stakeholders involved in the Australian bushfire recovery efforts and what are the future plans for the communities most affected? - How can the Whanganui River in New Zealand have the same rights as a person?
+- What is coral bleaching and what is the latest research and decision making around the development and implementation of super corals on the Great Barrier Reef? - Who are the people being most affected by rising sea levels and what are the future plans for these communities? - How can the Whanganui River in New Zealand have the same rights as a person?
 Why did the local Maori people fight so long for the concept to be implemented and is this strategy working at protecting the river?